tcldr/Entwine/Assets/EntwineTest/README.md

 //    time: 220 - Mi
 //    time: 230 - Fa
 ```
-Notice how the events events scheduled by the relative publisher fired _after_ the events scheduled by the absolute publisher.
+Notice how the events scheduled by the relative publisher fired _after_ the events scheduled by the absolute publisher.
 As we had set the time of our scheduler to `200` in its initializer, when we subscribed to our relative publisher with the `sink(_:)` method, our publisher took the current time and added that value to each scheduled event.

 ### `TestableSubscriber`: